Grant Brebner: Early career

 On leaving school in 1994, Brebner signed for Manchester United as an apprentice, playing in the FA Youth Cup winning side of 1995 and turning professional soon after.
+It is hard leaving home at 16, but if I had not accepted the offer to go to Manchester United I knew I would have regretted it for the rest of my career.
+One of the best things about United is that there is no-one there who thinks they are a superstar.
 FourFourTwo magazine hailed him as the latest big talent to be produced by Manchester United's youth system.

 After four years in United's youth and reserve teams, Brebner was loaned to Cambridge United, where he scored his first senior goal while making six appearances.
-A further loan spell was spent back in Edinburgh at Hibernian, where Brebner suffered relegation at the end of the 1997–98 season.
+A further loan spell was spent back in Edinburgh at Hibernian (a team he grew up supporting), where Brebner suffered relegation at the end of the 1997–98 season.
+Despite the club's relegation, manager Alex McLeish praised his performance, due to "his composure and awareness in matches and has good attitude".

 Brebner was then transferred permanently to Reading at the start of the 1998–99 season.
 He was already 21 years old, but had never played a single first-team game for Manchester United.
 During his time at Reading, he scored 10 goals in 41 league games.
 He was also responsible for scoring the first ever goal at the Madejski Stadium, but he suffered from homesickness during his time at the club.

-Scotland

-After just one season with Reading, Brebner returned to Hibernian on a permanent deal.
-Brebner moved on loan again to Stockport County during the 2000–01 season, but then established himself in the Hibs first team, playing in the 2001 Scottish Cup Final and the UEFA Cup.
-Brebner scored a hat-trick against future employers Dundee United in a Scottish Cup match in February 2003.
-He was latterly club captain at Hibs, and was a senior player in the side with young stars like Kevin Thomson and Scott Brown.

-Brebner was surprisingly transferred to Dundee United in August 2004, despite having just signed a three-year contract with Hibs.
-He missed just three matches in his first season with United and scored seven times from 64 appearances in all for United.
-Following a change in management at the club, however, Brebner was informed by his new manager Craig Brewster in April 2006 that he would be allowed to leave the club at the end of the 2005–06 season.